priyachawlacode/CodeFury-Ode2Code/README.md

 COMMONS-IO-1.3
 COMMONS-FILEUPLOAD-1.3

-# The User must not the application on any Browser for effiecient working.
+# The User must run the application on any Browser for effiecient working.

 # Credits